rhempel/fixitinfirmware/posts/lets-be-innovative.rst

 who doesn't want to be innovative?
 If innovation is one of your KPIs or OKRs across multiple functions, it can set your teams up for intense competition for budget, people, and recognition.
-That's why it's a good idea to rotate people into the innovation team beased on their profile and interest in the problem being researched.
+That's why it's a good idea to rotate people into an innovation team beased on their profile and also their interest in the problem being researched.

 I often hear leaders talk about the Apollo program (they usually mean all